bp443/AmorDocs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to AmorFo's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+RAPID heat conductivity calculation in amorphus solids using the AmorFo software.

 .. note::

+   This documentation is for testing purposes.
 This project is under active development.

 Contents
 --------

 .. toctree::

-   usage
-   api

-   This is just an example change to modify.
+   relax
+   rap2
+   id2
+   rap3
+   id3